Open Access Dissertation

 Additionally, both ATP-binding site competitive inhibition and CK2 RNAi protein inhibition were used successfully in situ to suppress endogenous CSQ2 phosphorylation.
 TBCA used at 100 µM with CSQ-WT overexpressing cardiomyocytes and COS nonmuscle cells in culture led to an 82 and 66% decrease in CSQ2 phosphate incorporation, respectively, compared to control.
 Similarly, simultaneous knockdown of both CK2α and CK2α′ catalytic subunits in COS cells overexpressing adenoviral CSQ-WT, caused a near 2-fold decrease in CSQ2 phosphate incorporation, further supporting the identity of CSQ2 kinase as protein kinase CK2.

 These studies present a global model for CSQ2 trafficking regulation in cardiomyocytes.
 As CSQ2 is translated at perinuclear rough ER, its C-terminus is exposed to the cytosolic protein kinase CK2 allowing for CSQ2 phosphorylation prior to translocation into the ER lumen.
 A combination of dephosphorylation and monomerization then promotes anterograde trafficking through the secretory system.
 CSQ2 subsequently becomes retained in junctional SR compartments due to increasing Ca2+ concentrations, which led to polymer formation.
 Following a decrease in Ca2+ levels, CSQ2 monomerizes to once again traffic anterogradely through the secretory system.

 Mcfarland, Timothy, "Cardiac Calsequestrin Phosphorylation And Trafficking In The Mammalian Cardiomyocyte" (2011).
 Wayne State University Dissertations.
-Paper 176.
+176.